ColinFay/gargoyle/README.md

   })

   observeEvent( input$z , {
-    # This won't update the
-    # renderPrint
+    # Will not trigger a UI change
     x$event <- x$event + 1
     print(x$event)
+    # Will trigger the print
     trigger(f$a)
   })